kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-50-expose-and-secure-workload-oauth2.md

 ## Access the secured resources

-Follow the instructions to call the secured Service or Functions using the tokens issued for the client you registered.
+Follow the instructions to call the secured Service using the tokens issued for the client you registered.

 1. Send a `GET` request with a token that has the `read` scope to the HttpBin service: